HuanLab/ML4MassSpec/README.md

-Here’s your **fully edited `README.md`** with reliable images and video links embedded.
-You can paste this over your current file.

----

 # Tutorial of Machine Learning in Metabolomics

 Welcome!
 This repository is a step-by-step beginner’s guide to using machine learning in metabolomics, with a specific focus on data processing and interpretation.
 You do not need much coding experience to get started.
 All instructions are written for beginners.